UCLA Library

+The University of California, Los Angeles Library (UCLA Library) is the academic library system of the University of California, Los Angeles.

-The library system of the University of California, Los Angeles, is one of the largest academic research libraries in North America, with a collection of over twelve million books and 100,000 serials.
-The UCLA Library System is spread over 12 libraries, 12 other archives, reading rooms, research centers and the Southern Regional Library Facility, which serves as a remote storage facility for southern UC campuses.
-It is among the ten largest academic research library systems in the United States, and its annual budget allocates $10 million for the procurement of digital and print material.
+The library system maintains a collection of over twelve million books and 100,000 serials.
+The system is spread over 12 libraries, 12 other archives, reading rooms, research centers and the Southern Regional Library Facility, which serves as a remote storage facility for southern UC campuses.
+Its annual budget allocates $10 million for the procurement of digital and print material.
 It is a Federal Depository Library, California State Depository Library, and United Nations Depository Library.

-History of the library system
+History

 1883–1944: Laying a foundation

 The University Library at Los Angeles was founded in 1883, two years after the establishment of what was then known as the California State Normal School.
 The library's first acquisition was Survey of Wyoming and Idaho by Dr. Ferdinand Vandeveer Hayden In 1910, Elizabeth Fargo began her tenure as the university's first librarian and by 1919, the University Library was operated by a staff of four.
 By 1931, the Library had collected 24,000 volumes and was ranked 36th in the country by the Princeton Library Survey.

 Upon Elizabeth Fargo's retirement in 1923, John E. Goodwin took the helm as librarian for a collection of 42,000 volumes, tended to by 12 staff members.
 Goodwin planned for the orderly expansion of the library by the immediate reclassification of books from the Dewey Decimal System to the Library of Congress Classification System.
 He also opposed and eventually defeated a proposal to make the library at Los Angeles an adjunct collection of a main research library at UC Berkeley.

 Starting in 1929, Goodwin oversaw the construction and development of the Main Library, which was built after the university settled in its present location in Westwood.
 Goodwin also saw the bequest of the William Andrews Clark Memorial Library to UCLA in 1934.
+In 1942, the UCLA Walter H. Rubsamen Music Library was established.
 By the time Goodwin retired in 1944, the Library collection had grown to 462,000 volumes, supported by 52 staff members.